k-kyler/linear-regression/README.md

-# Linear Regression from Scratch
+# Linear Regression from scratch

 Linear regression is one of the fundamental algorithms in machine learning, used to model the relationship between a dependent variable and one or more independent variables.
 In this notebook, I implemented linear regression from scratch to understand its mathematical principles deeply.